VincentToups/digital-ocean-datascience/data-science-basics.md

 we work on such a virtual disk, we can always spin up a beefier droplet later if we need to do bigger tasks.
 For most of my course, however, students are doing small-to-mid sized data science tasks.
-For most of these we can get away with a small machine.
+For much of this work we can get away with a small machine.

 ![](block-storage.png)